 I hadn’t been to Wales before this week except when I was at school.
 I remember it being quite pretty and that I went gorge walking but that was about as much as I could remember.
 So off I went on Monday to a stay in a place near Builth Wells in Powys.
 I learnt a few things about Wales in the week I was there; namely that no matter which way you turn it always looks stunning.
 There’s only so many pictures you can take and upload!
-Every single Welsh person I met was so nice and so friendly it was quite a shock to the system.
+Every single Welsh person I met was so nice and so friendly it was quite a shock to the system to actually have people say ‘good morning’ to you.
 I managed to cram plenty in over the week as you’ll see.

 I was staying with my parents, brother and the other half making a merry party of five of us.
 We spent the first day exploring the area and playing every sport ever invented.
 I’m not one of those sporty types so it was a day of being last, demonstrating my lack of hand-eye coordination and actually quite enjoying myself.
 We managed: a four mile walk (to the below stream), tennis, mini-golf, a hill climb, darts, table tennis, pool, dominoes (yes I’m counting that), and a bit of swimming and cycling later in the week.

 The second day saw us off on a trip to Hay-on-Wye where we found a brilliant Spanish tapas restaurant, more about that in an upcoming post.
 While out and about I had to take a picture of the sign below, I mean, what more do you want in one place?!

 Days three and four were taken up with hiking across the Welsh wilderness over to the Elan valley, camping for the night and hiking back again.
 It’s something I’m glad I did but I’ll have more detail and some top tips for any hiking wannabes in my Welsh hiking post.